 How to Negotiate Salary for Your Next Career Move

-Negotiating a salary can be an arduous process because it involves balancing what you believe you’re worth with what the employer thinks they can afford.
-If done properly it can result in a positive experience for both the employer and employee, which results in a greater salary for the employee as well as greater employees’ engagement in their jobs.
-Here’s how you can make your salary negotiation a success.
+Negotiating a salary can be a difficult conversation, as it involves balancing what believe you’re worth with what the employer thinks they’re able to afford.
+But, if it’s done correctly it can be positive for both sides that results in a greater salary for the employee and greater employees’ engagement in their jobs.
+Here’s how to bargain your salary in confidence.

-- Before you negotiate your salary study market rates and industry standards to make sure that your salary offer is fair.
+- Before you negotiate your salary take a look at market rates and industry standards to ensure that your salary request is realistic.

-- Get information from networking with colleagues, using online tools like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.
+- Find out information by connecting with colleagues through online resources such as LinkedIn Salary and Glassdoor, and also reaching out to professional networks.

-- During negotiations, be confident and articulate but also flexible and open-minded.
-Show tangible results that you’ve had in your previous positions.
+- In the course of negotiations, you should be assertive and confident, yet flexible and open-minded.
+Bring out tangible results you achieved in your previous positions.

 Do your research

-Before you begin any pay negotiation, it’s crucial to conduct a thorough study of standard industry rates and market rates to ensure that your salary suggestion is realistic.
-Some factors that can affect this could include levels of experience levels, the size of your company and geographical location. (?).
-One great way to gather data is to connect with colleagues and others within your job field.
+Prior to entering any salary negotiation, you need to conduct a thorough study of the market and standards in the industry to make sure that your salary proposal is reasonable.
+Some factors that can affect this include levels of experience levels, the size of your company as well as location. (?).
+A great method of gathering information is through networking with colleagues or others within your area of work.

 Research Online

-With the help of online sources, like [LinkedIn SalaryUtilizing some of the online resources, such as [LinkedIn Salary (https: //www. linkedin. https://www.linkedin.com/salary) and [Glassdoor] (https: //www. glassdoor. com/Salaries/index. http://www.salaries.com/index.html) you can obtain a more comprehensive information about the salary range that benchmarking companies pay for the same job.
-This gives you an idea of the current market rate and a few other aspects related to an employment.
+With the help of online resources such as [LinkedIn Salary] (https http://www. linkedin. https://www.linkedin.com/salary) and [Glassdoorglassdoor (https: //www. glassdoor. com/Salaries/index.
+Htm) you can obtain a an extensive view of the salary range that benchmarking that companies offer for the exact job.
+This will give you an idea about current market rate and a few other aspects related to an employment.

 Your Network Is Vital

-Find out more about your situation by talking with friends who have held similar positions, or contacting them through professional networks and brainstorming with members of professional organizations.
+Find out more about your situation by talking with acquaintances who have had similar roles, or reaching out through professionally-oriented networks as well doing brainstorming professionals in professional organizations.

-Time spent preparing for any negotiation is always time well spent.
-You’ll feel more confident in giving your argument if you have a outline of your talking points ahead of time.
+Time spent preparing for any negotiations is always a good time spent.
+You’ll feel much more confident when presenting your case if you are prepared with a specific set of talking points outlined prior to the time.

-Here are a few ideas of items you might consider when negotiating your salary:
+Here are a few ideas of things you may want to consider to include in your salary negotiation:

 - Training and certification